A lot of pests directly harm plants, and then there are ants. Ants can be quite beneficial to your garden, aerating the soil and improving drainage.

 Does Neem Oil Kill Ants

-There’s a slight chance of killing an entire ant colony using neem oil, so use with care.
+There’s a slight chance of killing an entire ant colony using neem oil, so use it with care.

-How Will Neem Oil Kill Ants
+Ant Killer: How Will Neem Oil Kill Ants

 Research shows they excrete as much as 80% percent of the Azadirachtin.
 The rest stays in the insect’s body for an extended time.